 My.
 Big.
 Fat.
 Bipolar.
 Life.

-So now that I’ve told you my story and what I can do for you, let’s come back to the cumbersome title of my blog, My Big Fat Bipolar Life.
+So now that I’ve told you my story and how I can help you, let’s come back to the cumbersome title of my blog, My Big Fat Bipolar Life.

 God gave me the title, My Big Fat Bipolar Life, about 15 years ago when I was navigating the worst decade of my bipolar disorder journey.
 It popped into my head one day, and I had no idea what it meant.